 Facebook and Twitter both chose to use RDFa for their “optimized link sharing” metadata formats.
-Well, it would seem Twitter didn’t realize that was what they had done until a later stage.
+Well, it would seem Twitter didn’t realize that was what they’d done until a later stage.
 In any case, why are both of these social media platforms with vast engineering resources at their disposal so bad at parsing RDFa data from webpages?

 content attribute applicable in multiple vocabularies (Twitter Cards and Open Graph) must needlessly be duplicated, and that even the meta elements themselves are redundant.
 But I’m getting ahead of myself, let me get back on track.

 ‘Twitter Cards’ is Twitter’s name for their tiny metadata format for enabling rich-snippets in shared links.
 These snippets can include details such as a thumbnail and the title of the link being shared among the platform’s users.
-Twitter Cards rely on markup that appears to be RDFa at first glance, but is actually the apparent results of cargo-cult copying something resembling a metadata format without a real understanding of their purpose nor context on the web.
+Twitter Cards rely on markup that appears to be RDFa at first glance, but is the apparent results of cargo-cult copying something resembling a metadata format without a real understanding of their purpose nor context on the web.

-Facebook’s ‘Open Graph Protocol’ (OGP) is more technically capable, if only in theory, as it’s based on an “ultra-light” variant of RDFa.
+Facebook’s ‘Open Graph Protocol’ (OGP) is more technically capable, if only in theory, as its based on an “ultra-light” variant of RDFa.
 From the available documentation, the main differences between RDFa and whatever OGP is using is that the latter can only be set on

 Speaking of RDF attributes (RDFa), you should be at least somewhat familiar with RDFa Core syntax to follow along with this article.
 Here is a quick refresher: RDF attributes allow embedding semantically meaningful content within HTML tags.
-The syntax relevant to this article is limited to embedded key-value pairs of metadata using the property attribute (key) and content attribute (value):
+The syntax relevant to this article is limited to embedded key-value pairs of metadata using the

 name attribute as this holds no significance in RDFa whatsoever.
-When used in examples in this article, it’s for the benefit of non-RDFa metadata consumers and legacy systems (and to make a point).
+When used in examples in this article, it’s for the benefit of non-RDFa metadata consumers and legacy systems (and to make a point.)
 I’ll get back to this in the next section.